learn-co-curriculum/dsc-ethics-cs-fb-emotion-exp/README.md

 # Case Study - Facebook Emotional Contagion Study

 ## Introduction
-In the previous lesson, we discussed the Tuskeegee Experiment and the devestating effects that result from a disregard of the impact of experiments on test subjects.
+The [Tuskegee Syphilis Study](https://www.cdc.gov/tuskegee/timeline.htm), was a notoriously unethical study with devestating effects resulting from a disregard of the impact of experiments on test subjects.
 In the Information Age, it can be easy to lose sight of how testing might harm subjects.
 An example of a potentially harmful test inflicted upon unknowing users was the __Facebook Emotional Contagion Study__, published in 2014.
 The paper chronicled a study conducted in 2012 by which data scientists at Facebook manipulated the content that users would see on their newsfeed in order to manipulate their emotions.
 This was done in order to measure the impact of the user's emotions on the entire social network.

-In this case study, we will discuss the Facebook Emotional Contagion Study and the ethical shortcomings of the experiment's design.
-Then, we will discuss how we can improve the design of the study to reduce harm to users.
+In this case study, you will learn about the Facebook Emotional Contagion Study and the ethical shortcomings of the experiment's design.
+Then, you will learn how you can improve the design of the study to reduce harm to users.

 ## Learning Objectives